DouglasUrner/CSP/units/1/U1L11/PITCHME.md

 * Packets may be delivered out of order.
 * Packets may get lost in transit - some packets may never be delivered.

-**The Challenge:** given these constraints, design a protocol that ensures reliable delivery of messages across the Internet.
+**Our Challenge:** given these constraints, design a protocol that ensures reliable delivery of messages across the Internet.

 ---